 - 1. A staffing referral is made, either by parent or staff member, outlining the general and/or behavioral concerns. - 2.
 Teacher and Teacher Assistant record anecdotal notes, including the behavior observed, time, date, place, apparent triggers and others involved.
 This takes place for three (3) weeks unless it is an emergency situation. - 3.
 Parent signs permission for observation by support staff.
 Appropriate support staff (mental health, disabilities, etc.) talks with the family advocate and parent to see if there is additional information that would be helpful in understanding and solving the issue.
 Mental Health Staff will complete a questionnaire with parent to help obtain additional information.
 Support staff provides a copy of the permission for observation to the Family Advocate, providing details as necessary. - 4.
 Appropriate support staff makes and records observations. - 5.
-Once observation is complete, Teacher, Director and support staff meet and decide if the situation requires a staffing. - 6.
-If child has IFSP/IEP, LEA will be consulted on services provided to child and family.
+Once observation is complete, Teacher, Family Advocate and support staff meet and decide if the situation requires staffing. - 6.
+If a child has IFSP/IEP, LEA will be consulted on services provided to child and family.
 Information will be brought in for review during the staffing. - 7.
+If staffing is deemed necessary, the Family Advocate contacts the parents to schedule a meeting.
+(The Family Advocate is the primary contact for the family.)
+Staff and parents share their observations and information and together develop an Action Plan.
+This plan will outline strategies to be implemented both at home and in the classroom by parents, teachers and other applicable support staff to help eliminate the behavior.
+Everyone signs off on the plan.. - 8.
 A follow up meeting is scheduled for two weeks to discuss progress.
-During the two week period, the Teacher continues to record child's behavior. - 8.
+During the two week period, the Teacher continues to record child's behavior. - 9.
 Level 1 should take a minimum of four (4) weeks and a maximum of eight (8) weeks.